Charger des données

 Custom identifiers have to be prefixed with one or more lowercase letters followed by a colon to conform to the URI specification.

-to register a dependency on a custom identifier, which is invalidate
+The following example shows how to use depends to register a dependency on a custom identifier, which is invalidated after a button click, making the load function rerun.

 src/routes/+pagelet count = 0;